MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 ## Enabling the capability for Voice

-The **Microphone** capability must be declared for an app to leverage Voice input.
+The **Microphone** capability must be declared for an app to use Voice input.
 1. In the Unity Editor, go to the player settings by navigating to "Edit > Project Settings > Player"
-2. Click on the "Windows Store" tab
+2. Select on the "Windows Store" tab
 3. In the "Publishing Settings > Capabilities" section, check the **Microphone** capability

 ## Phrase Recognition